julianiff/flyby-tests/readme.txt

 - COMPARE // compares request response with equals object
     - equals // represents object to compare in json
 - ruleset
+    - finite set of rules to apply to testCase